The regulation and setup of the Iowa state lottery followed the same pattern as in many states.

 Your other option is to claim your prize in person at one of the four claim centers.
 Due to the COVID-19 pandemic, none of the centers accept walk-in customers; you must make an appointment.
 To do so, you must call the center of your choice.
 Those locations and phone numbers are:

-Be aware that because of the pandemic, wait times for appointments may be longer than usual.
+Be aware that wait times for appointments may be longer than usual because of the pandemic.
 Also, the lottery requires each person to wear a face mask properly while on-site.
 Finally, only one person will be allowed at the office at a time.
 If you’re claiming the prize for a group or prefer to have a representative claim the prize for you, let the phone attendant know when you make your appointment.

 You need to bring the following items with you when you claim your prize: